syncfusion-content/wpf-docs/wpf/Diagram/Getting-Started.md

 Horizontal:

-When set to Horizontal, the Rowcount is automatically calculated based on the number of nodes.
+When set to Horizontal, the RowCount is automatically calculated based on the number of nodes.
 The ColumnCount must be specified and the nodes will be arranged in the specified number of columns.
 When the maximum column count is reached, it starts placing the nodes in a new row.

 Vertical:

-When set to Vertical, the Columncount is automatically calculated based on the number of nodes.
+When set to Vertical, the ColumnCount is automatically calculated based on the number of nodes.
 The RowCount must be specified and the nodes will be arranged in the specified number of rows.
 When the maximum row count is reached, it starts placing the nodes in a new column.

 The Bounds property of the DiagramView class can be used to specify the position of the first node.